streamx-dev/streamx-connector-magento/how-to-debug-connector-code-on-magento.md

    - observe code stopping at your breakpoints

-5. If you call Magento REST endpoints to trigger actions in your tests (using the `BaseStreamxConnectorPublishTest`#`callMagentoPutEndpoint()` method) - breakpoints will be triggered automatically without the need to use a Web Browser.
+5. If you call Magento REST endpoints to trigger actions in your tests (using the `MagentoEndpointsCaller::call` method) - breakpoints will be triggered automatically without the need to use a Web Browser.